BookHeaven/BookHeaven.Server/README.md

 ---

 > [!NOTE]
-> Only epub format is supported as of right now and there are currently no plans to support other formats.
+> Only epub and PDF format are supported as of right now and there are currently no plans to support other formats.
 >
 > While the progress sync is completely functional and the UI is pretty enough, the "managing" part still needs a bit more of love.
 That being said, I want to keep things simple.
 >